SecondBrain-io/commit-message-validator/README.md

 ### Github Action option

-- if `no_jira` is not empty, no validation is done on JIRA refs.
 - if `allow_temp` is not empty, no validation is done on `fixup!` and `squash!` commits.
 - if `no_revert_sha1` is not empty, no validation is done on revert commits.
-- `jira_in_header` jira reference can be put in the commit header.
 - `header_length` allow to override the max length of the header line.
-- `jira_types` takes a space separated list `"feat fix"` as a parameter to override the default types requiring a jira

 ## Add pre-commit plugin